We have 4 independent volunteers in Central Bedfordshire who can offer free, confidential and impartial support.

 An independent volunteer can offer support and advice about special educational needs, and help with any paperwork or meetings you may have to attend.

 An 'independent volunteer' is someone who volunteers for Central Bedfordshire Parent Partnership Service.

 These volunteers have a keen interest in Special Educational Needs and Disabilities and give their time to help parents have their voice heard in meetings about their child.

 Some have first hand experience of SEND with their own children or have worked with SEND children in school.

 All have undergone substantial training, which is ongoing, and have been checked through the Disclosure and Barring Service (DBS).

-  How can an IPS help in a meeting?
+How can an independent volunteer help in a meeting?

 - speak to the parent beforehand to explore the purpose of the meeting

 - listen and assist in a smooth path to a positive outcome for the child

 - enable the parent to have a voice